 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 Many of these men returned from the work details only to die in the camp.
 The death rate among the POWs reached 50 men dying a day.

-To get out of Camp O’Donnell, he volunteered to go out on a work detail and was selected for the Bachrach Garage Detail which was part of the Caloocan Work Detail.
-The POWs on this detail were held at the Bachrach Motor Garage on an island off Manila and repaired vehicles for the Japanese.
+To get out of Camp O’Donnell, he volunteered to go out on a work detail and was selected for the Caloocan Work Detail.
+The details job was to recover disabled vehicles as scrap metal that would be sent to Japan.
+Since the was a mechanic, he was held at the Bachrach Motor Garage on an island off Manila.

 During May, the families of men captured on Bataan or Corregidor received letters from the War Department.